jokrey/RealisticGameDesktop/README.md

 * The Realistic Part or the name is meant to be a joke.
 A more fitting name would be:
 "Oval's shooting Oval's, with Oval's and there is light(ish) swords and teleporters maybe"
-* The entire game is written in a very hacky, "at least it works" way Which is honestly fine considering, but just to point out that the author is aware.
+* The entire game is written in a very hacky, "at least it works" way.
+Which is honestly fine considering, but just to point out that the author is aware.